-Welcome to Legacy of Texas – your window to Texas history!
+Welcome to Legacy of Texas – the official store of the Texas State Historical Association and your window to Texas history!
 We offer museum quality reproductions of important Texas maps, art, and documents.
 For over one hundred years TSHA has provided resources reflecting the rich heritage of the Lone Star State to people all over the world with a passion for Texas history.
 The handcrafted historic recreations we provide adorn the offices, homes, and boardrooms of distinguished Texans throughout the state.
 Printed on high quality archival papers using archival inks, these reproductions provide the highest resolution and color.
 Along with our large collection of maps and art, you will also find an outstanding series of flags which are emblematic of Texas’ rich history.
 Whether you are a collector, designer, or just an individual who appreciates the rich and unique story of Texas, you will find these a wonderful addition to your home or office.
 Legacy of Texas is proud to offer the highest quality historical reproduction maps, art, documents and flags that capture the essence of Texas history.

 Texas has a special place in history and in the minds of people throughout the world.
 It has a mystique that no other state and few foreign countries have ever equaled.
 Texas also has the distinction of being the only state in the United States that was an independent country for almost 10 years, free and separate, recognized as a sovereign government by the United States, France and England.
 The pride and confidence of Texans started in those years, and the “Lone Star” emblem, a symbol of those feelings, was developed through the series of maps, flags, art, and books you will find here at Legacy of Texas.